 |A student cannot repeat a prior externship placement for academic credit.|

-A student may secure an externship field placement in two ways: (1) the student may apply to and secure a position with a pre-approved externship field placement through the Career Development Office ("CDO") or secure his/her own legal internship and request for it to be converted into an externship placement upon the Externship Program Committee's review and approval.
-If a student secures his/her own placement then it is the student's responsibility to discuss the work hour requirement, associated with this program, with the potential externship program employer.
-Please note that there is no guarantee that a student will receive an offer from a pre-vetted externship placement or that a student's self-secured internship will be approved as an externship placement.
+A student may secure an externship field placement in two ways: (1) the student may apply to and secure a position with a pre-approved externship field placement through the Career Development Office ("CDO") or (2) the student may secure his/her own legal internship and request that it is converted into an externship field placement.
+To make this request, the student will be asked to provide the Externship Program Committee with detailed information about the proposed placement.
+The Externship Program Committee will vet the placement and make a determination.
+Please note that there is no guarantee that a student will receive an offer from a pre-approved externship field placement or that a student's self-secured internship will be converted into an externship field placement.
 The CDO's goal is to provide students with as many opportunities as possible.

-Students will be notified about the formal launch of each session of the Fall 2017 Externship Program via e-mail (the e-mail will be sent to the e-mail address attached to the student's Symplicity account).
-Students will then be able to bid on pre-approved participating externship placements by logging onto Symplicity and selecting "OCI, Resume Referral, Direct Contact and Externship Program Schedules" from the top navigation bar.
+Students will be notified about the formal launch of each session of the Fall 2018 Externship Program via e-mail (the e-mail will be sent to the e-mail address attached to the student's Symplicity account).
+Students will then be able to bid on pre-approved participating externship field placements by logging onto Symplicity and selecting "OCI, Resume Referral, Direct Contact and Externship Program Schedules" from the top navigation bar.
 A student will then be able to see a list of employers participating in the active session(s) by selecting the appropriate session from the drop-box menu, (externship placements will be specifically identified as such).
 Please note that Symplicity only allows a student to view and bid on employers seeking applications from his/her class year.